Healthy Boost

 What’s the problem and Healthy Boost solution?

-The project addresses the transnational challenge of the health burden due to unhealthy lifestyles of the city residents, which cannot be solved by the current fragmented, incoherent urban policies.
-The project wants to contribute to the improved – more innovative, effective and integrated – cross-sectoral urban policies.
-Healthy Boost enables the participation of citizens in planning policies for health and wellbeing, improves cross-sectoral cooperation in cities of the Baltic Sea region to support city administration in the provision of health services.
-In addition, the project enhances the innovativeness of the cities‘ administration in Baltic Sea region to respond better to current and future complex challenges in the municipalities.
+The project addressed the transnational challenge of the health burden due to unhealthy lifestyles of the city residents, which cannot be solved by the current fragmented, incoherent urban policies.
+The project wanted to contribute to the improved – more innovative, effective and integrated – cross-sectoral urban policies.
+Healthy Boost enabled the participation of citizens in planning policies for health and wellbeing and improved cross-sectoral cooperation in cities of the Baltic Sea region to support cities´ administrations in the provision of health services.
+In addition, the project enhanced the innovativeness of the administrations in the Baltic Sea region to respond better to current and future complex challenges in the municipalities.

 What will stay after the project is over?

-The main output of Healthy Boost project is a model for effective cooperation for cross-sectoral urban policies for health and wellbeing developed and tested by nine cities in six countries.
+The Healthy Boost project brought together fourteen partners representing different levels of governance within various sectors.
+The main objective of the project was to make urban policies for health and well-being more innovative, more effective and more integrated.
+The main output of Healthy Boost project was a model for effective cooperation for cross-sectoral urban policies for health and wellbeing developed and tested by nine cities in six countries.
 Improved after the feedback from different stakeholders, it shall serve other cities in more integrated future work.

 Budgets